camlp5/camlp5/doc/rst/tutorial.rst

 To compile this file::

-  ocamlfind ocamlc -package camlp5,fmt -linkall -linkpkg -syntax camlp5r \
+  ocamlfind ocamlc -package camlp5,fmt -linkpkg -syntax camlp5r \
       streams.ml -o streams

 Note that the only change in the compile line is to replace ``-syntax